 Quality Development - The unique physical characteristics as defined in the Conservation Area Appraisal, and the architectural diversity of existing properties, are key elements of the attractiveness of the village.
-Hence, although residents recognise the pressure on the village to expand, any planned development must incorporate housing that is high quality in design and build, low/zero carbon, varied in size and form, and integrated with a good mix of open space and ponds - known as "green and blue spaces".
+Hence, although residents recognise the pressure on the village to expand, any planned development must incorporate housing that is high quality in design and build, low/zero carbon, varied in size and form, and integrated with a good mix of "green and blue" spaces.
 They should meet design criteria that reflect the mixture of house types, sizes and materials in the village and encourage a broader range of property types, configurations and ownership options to provide "lifetime homes".
 This will generate improved choice from starter homes, through family houses to lifestyle options for those wishing to downsize and remain in the village.